Find out about degree apprenticeships and Master's degree apprenticeships including the benefits for employees and employers.

 From September 2017, we’re offering six degree apprenticeship programmes including one Master's degree apprenticeship:

-- MBA (Strategic Leadership) (subject to approval – course information available summer 2017)
+- MBA (Strategic Leadership) degree apprenticeship (subject to approval)

 At the University of Portsmouth, we have strong relationships with business and industry through research programmes, innovation and knowledge transfer partnerships, undergraduate job placements, and graduate employment schemes.
 This means we can develop Bachelor's and Master's degree apprenticeships that meet the needs of businesses and their workforce.

-Apprentice Building Surveyor, Portsmouth City Council (closes 14 July 2017)
+Apprentice Building Surveyor, Hampshire County Council (closes 31 July 2017)

 This is a five-year degree apprenticeship.
-You will work four days a week at the council with one day per week studying for your BSc (Hons) Building Surveying degree at the University of Portsmouth.
-Apply directly to Portsmouth City Council.
+You will usually work four days a week at the council with one day per week studying for your BSc (Hons) Building Surveying degree at the University of Portsmouth.
+Apply directly to Hampshire County Council.